lupyuen/lupyuen.github.io/src/testbot2.md

     Ah this becomes an interesting challenge: Arm64 Devices will boot NuttX on a __MicroSD Card__.
 Which requires __Human Intervention__ to Flash the MicroSD Card and insert into the Arm64 Device.

     But there's hope for Automated Testing!
-We ordered a [__MicroSD Multiplexer__](https://www.tindie.com/products/3mdeb/sd-wire-sd-card-reader-sd-card-mux/) that will (electrically) swap a MicroSD between a Test Controller PC and the Arm64 Test Device.
+We ordered a [__MicroSD Multiplexer__](https://www.tindie.com/products/3mdeb/sd-wire-sd-card-reader-sd-card-mux/) that will (electrically) Swap a MicroSD between a Test Controller PC and the Arm64 Test Device.

     We'll test the MicroSD Multiplexer with [__PinePhone NuttX__](https://lupyuen.github.io/articles/what) real soon.